EnergySage-logo

 Are Electric Vehicles Safe?

-With safety ratings and studies to back it up, EVs are proving to be as safe as, if not safer than, traditional gas-powered vehicles.
+With safety ratings and studies to back them up, EVs are proving to be as safe as — if not safer than — traditional gas-powered cars

 Look at any survey of the most important factors consumers consider when buying a car and you’ll find safety consistently at or near the top.
 It should come as no surprise, especially considering accidents of all kinds are a leading cause of death in the United States, with traffic fatalities specifically on the rise.